 This section of the lab requires individual checkoff for each person.
-I do not expect you to complete this in lab so, please come and get checked off before the start of class on Tuesday, February 21.
+I do not expect you to complete this in lab so please come and get checked off by the date indicated above.

-Checkoff: You should now use the supplied parts to build your own robot as demonstrated in Lab.
-Create driving primitives that enable you to drive in a straight line and also rotate a particular angle (e.g. 90 degrees).
+You should now use the supplied parts to build your own robot as demonstrated in Lab and the online instructions: http://cse.unl.edu/~carrick/wordpress/?p=130

+Checkoff: Create driving primitives that enable you to drive in a straight line and also rotate a particular angle (e.g. 90 degrees).
 Program your robot so that when you press the button it will drive a square.
+The turning and distance traveled will depend a lot on the surface you are driving on, so I would recommend you make this easily tunable to adjust to different surfaces.
+Also, these are functions you will be using a lot for the rest of the semester.
+So it is worth investing a little time to make the code reusable.